Sraveen26K/ALY6130_mock/README.md

-# 📊 Walmart AI Risk Assessment & Predictive Analysis
+#Walmart AI Risk Assessment & Predictive Analysis

 This repository presents a comprehensive risk assessment project focused on **Walmart’s use of AI in supply chain and logistics**.
 It combines qualitative evaluation with quantitative predictive modeling to identify, visualize, and classify the severity of operational, technical, and compliance-related risks.

----

-## 🚀 Project Objective
+##Project Objective

 To assess and predict potential risks associated with Walmart’s AI-driven operations.
 The project includes: